 Module 7 Prerequisites:

-Completion of 10 case studies and 50 log hours documented.
+Completion of 10 case studies and 50 log hours documented by Module 6 instructor

 Overview of Additional Required Classes

-Additional training needed in order to earn a certificate can consist of classes taken through American Bowen Academy, can be transferred credits from previous learning, or a combination of both.
-The additional requirements are:
+Additional training needed in order to earn a certificate can consist of classes taken through the American Bowen Academy, credits transferred from previous learning, or a combination of both.
+These additional requirements are:

-- Students who need an anatomy and physiology class to become a Professional Bowenwork Practitioner can attend an online class sponsored by Essential Learnings.
-To enroll, click on Find a Class, and use the pull down menu to select Knowledge of Anatomy and Physiology.
+- Students who need an anatomy and physiology class to become a Professional Bowenwork Practitioner can attend an online class facilitated by Nancy Pierson.
+To enroll, click on Find a Class, and use the pull-down menu to select Anatomy and Physiology for Bowenworkers.
 Click here for a class description.

 Learn about our Continuing Education program.